Stories from the Are You series:

 She took her keys from her bag.
 Among all her layers, she had no pockets.
 Some effect she’d meant to create was spoiled by the futile search.
-Eva clenched the keys.
-Then shrugged.
-“I’m buying a clock from Henderson.”
+For Young’s card, it might have been.
+For some other thing.

 He thought she had decided to do so at that moment.

 Or, he might discover this Willowbrook, Winterhaven, Whitsuntide, Weltschmerz.
 It seemed a likely neighborhood.
 The place was imposing, multi-gabled, fronted with many half-concealed entrances.
-Its wings spread; its portico was like an outdoor showroom of fittings, glass and brass, lantern-chain and sidelight…weighty paneled doors, shut.
+Its wings spread; its portico was like an outdoor showroom of fittings, brass and glass, lantern chain and sidelights…weighty paneled doors, shut.
 On one, an arrow.
-The sign, mere insouciant cardboard, hand-lettering done in black marker.
+The sign, mere insouciant cardboard, hand-lettered in black marker.

 Friends, please join us at the studio!

 A second arrow pointed in the opposite direction, indicating parking.
-With such people, you had, of course, left your car wrong as well.
+Because with such people you had, of course, left your car wrong as well.
 He would give it up, he told himself…

 But no. Gabriel had noticed, venturing at a creep past the stone pillar, a flash of blue light.
 Perhaps quiet electronics made an improvement over iron gates.
-He couldn’t be certain they were not all gathered round the security monitor, back there beyond the barn, exchanging quips, while he dithered on their doorstone.
+He could see them all gathered round the security monitor, back there beyond the barn, exchanging quips while he dithered on their doorstone.

-Upon his hosts (whomever they were) he bestowed an Irish blessing.
-Might fortune so smile on their hospitable home, that ten thousand souls, an ocean of humanity, cross its threshold.
-Might they one day have cause to spend many happy hours perusing their collection of photos.
+Upon his hosts (whomever they were), he bestowed an Irish blessing.
+Might fortune so smile on their hospitable home, that an ocean of humanity cross its threshold.
+Might they one day have cause to spend many busy hours perusing their collection of photos.